How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 Do you need psychology for interior design expertise?

-Is interior design business stressful?
+Is the design business stressful?

-Are interior designers happy?
+Are professional designers happy?

-What are the 3 stages of counseling?
+What are the three stages of counseling?

-What are the 5 counseling process?
+What is the five counseling process?

 What are the six stages of the counseling process?

-What is the psychology behind interior design?
+What is the psychology behind the profession?

-Do interior designers work alone?
+Do designers work alone?

-What questions do interior designers ask clients?
+What questions do designers ask clients?

-How do interior designers convince clients?
+How do designers convince clients?

-What inspires interior designers?
+What inspires designers?

 What is the main purpose of interior design?